Bipolar coordinates

 Bipolar coordinates are a two-dimensional orthogonal coordinate system based on the Apollonian circles.
-Confusingly, the same term is also sometimes used for two-center bipolar coordinates.
 There is also a third system, based on two poles (biangular coordinates).

 The term "bipolar" is further used on occasion to describe other curves having two singular points (foci), such as ellipses, hyperbolas, and Cassini ovals.
 However, the term bipolar coordinates is reserved for the coordinates described here, and never used for systems associated with those other curves, such as elliptic coordinates.

 Definition

 The system is based on two foci F1 and F2.
 Referring to the figure at right, the σ-coordinate of a point P equals the angle F1 P F2, and the τ-coordinate equals the natural logarithm of the ratio of the distances d1 and d2: